kamuke/Reseptisivusto/README.md

 [![Screen record thumbnail](https://github.com/kamuke/Reseptisivusto/blob/main/readmefiles/reseptisivusto_screenrecord_thumbnail.png)](https://youtu.be/xUS4i1TqUMo)

-Clicking the image above will take you to a screen record video of the project.
+Clicking the image will take you to a screen record video of the project.